Nettfunder, a Crowdfunding Portal

 Though we could quickly create the Portal basics, we needed some help customizing it precisely as we needed it.
 We had over 114 bugs or issues with the Portal at one point.

 A technique we used to manage bugs was to rank them from severe, which might crash the page, to minor such as poor spelling.
 We addressed the highest-ranked issues and periodically ran regression tests across the Portal to pick any new errors.
-Sometimes it seems like two steps forward and 1 step backward, as we found bugs and issues because of code changes.
+Sometimes it felt like two steps forward and 1 step backward as we found bugs and issues because of code changes.

-However, after several months we had the bug list under control and down to only minor issues.
+However, after several months we had the bug list under control and down to only a few minor issues.

 We employed a contractor, a family member of an early investor.
 Unfortunately, he was dishonest, and we made the mistake of paying him before the coding work was demonstrated to us.
-We had significant pressure from his family to pay for his services despite him not having the work completed or shown to us.
-The excuse was that he was waiting for another contractor’s job to meet his – which was a lie.
-We tried for many months to have him complete his part of the work, but it never was, and we ended up doing it ourselves.
+We had significant pressure from his family to pay for his services despite him not completing the assignment or showing us.
+The excuse was that he was waiting for another contractor’s work to be complete before he could complete his work – but this was a lie.
+We tried for many months to have him complete his part of the work, but it never was, and we ended up hiring another contractor.

-The lesson here is always to have the code demonstrated before you pay for it or sign it off!
+The lesson here is always to have the code demonstrated (or inspected to use the Scrum language) before you pay for it or sign it off!